-React was introduced about five years ago and considered as the oldest JS library for the new generation.
-It is built and maintained by the social media platform Facebook, which also uses React in its product including WhatsApp and Instagram social media platforms.
-However, React isn't exactly an MVC framework instead it is an open source library for viewing UI only.
-The UIs built with the help of React is highly responsive and loads immediately.
-However, these benefits could be both bad and good for a developer depending upon their point of view and also on the project that they are working on.
+React JS framework was introduced about five years ago and considered as the oldest JS library for the new generation.
+It is built and maintained by Facebook.
+The social media giant uses React in its product including WhatsApp and Instagram social media channels.

+Coming down to the features, Angular holds the upper hand in this field, as it offers more features than React.
+However, these benefits could have its ups and downs for a developer depending upon their point of view and also on the project that they are working on.

 These beneficial features could help the programmers in coming up with an intuitive web application.
 Besides, with all these features already present inside the tool, the coder doesn't need to waste their time in searching the libraries.

-However, the users also need to do all the operations by themselves in React including the adding of features from other libraries.
+However, the users also need to do all the operations by themselves in React, including the adding of features from other libraries.
 Some of the popular libraries that are mostly used by the developers are React-router, Fetch for https requests, and Enzyme for unit testing utilities.

-We already know that the tech giants support both Angular and React.
-Where Facebook uses React for WhatsApp and Instagram, and Google has implemented React in several projects including Adwords UI with Angular & Dart.
-Talking about the core development application of these frameworks we had a look at their Github popularity.
+We already know that both Angular and React are being backed by the industry’s top leaders.
+Facebook uses React Library for WhatsApp and Instagram, whereas Google has implemented React in several projects including Adwords UI with Angular & Dart.
+Talking about the core development application of these frameworks, we had a look at their Github popularity.

-The comparison of React and Angular in respect to various components including MVC (Model View Controller), Templating, Data Binding, License, and Rendering.
+Here, we have done the comparison of React and Angular in respect to various components including MVC (Model View Controller), Templating, Data Binding, License, and Rendering.

 Breaking the entire data of the project or application into smaller and readable component, i.e., Model, View, and Controller helps the developers to write shorter codes for a better quality product.
 The MVC pattern allows the programmers to do quality work with the required assistance.

 Templating is one the most important feature that no developer wants to miss while working on a web application.
 While using an effective framework, you can't afford to skip on the templating options.
 Angular offers number templating options using Typescript files and React in JSX files for creating UI.